 Structured meetings allow you to focus on detail, but sometimes big issues explode and take over these.
 It is most productive to resolve big issues outside of routine meetings, in a less formal setting where people are encouraged to speak frankly.

 There will be low points (and that’s okay)

 A transformation project is a marathon where social care is important to consider.
 Those pitching frequently over-promise, this sets the rest of the team up for under-delivery.
 Over-promising can impact the interaction with top management as the team struggles to deliver.
 I am not the first to say – it’s always better to under-promise and over-deliver.

 The emotion is inherently linked to the project’s financial performance and this can vary across time.
 Getting year one right is great, but it’s much more important to get year three and four right, and ultimately the entire project spot on.

 Leading transformation insights

-While most of life’s lessons come from experience, you do not always need to go through the challenges yourself.
+While most of life’s lessons come from experience, you needn’t go through the challenges yourself..
 This is where peer insights come in helpful.
-Our research into Five leadership lessons of leading transformation is based on personal experiences of 120 senior executives with significant experience of leading change.
+Our research into The 5 elephants of business transformation is based on personal experiences of 120 senior executives with significant experience of leading change.
 Download the research to start making your transformation more successful today.